 Then I saw the new Jazz products as they were being developed, and I got myself involved with them.
 I began to spend the majority of my time helping architect software development infrastructures (vision, implementation plans, hardware, software, tools, support organizations, and measurement plans) for our customers around the world.
 I got to do a lot of travel in this role, although my customers never seemed to be based in nice Caribbean locations.

 In March of 2010, I joined the Jazz Jumpstart team.
 This team was focused on enabling our Jazz customers and in getting them quickly up and running with Jazz solutions.
 I can make a small claim to fame, with my blog posting on Jazz and Open Source now translated into Russian.
 I read the Google translated version of it, and I am not sure that I approve of the translation (grin).
 In April of 2011, I became the manager of the Jazz Jumpstart Team, a worldwide team of highly skilled people who help enable IBM internal resources and customers with the various Jazz and OSLC technologies.

 In 2013 the Jazz Jumpstart mission was considered completed, since we had successfully launched the Jazz products into a leading position in the software development tools marketplace.
 I then went on to manage the Rational Emerging Technologies Team (RETT), which focused on doing the same thing for new and emerging solutions and technologies from the IBM Rational brand.

 In the Fall of 2015, I moved on to become the Manager of the Watson Ecosystem Architect team (no fancy mnemonic this time).
 This was a team of really sharp architects that are expert at helping IBM’s Ecosystem partners utilize the various Watson cognitive capabilities in building their own unique products and solutions.
 The team has undergone some changes, and we are now the Watson & Cloud Adoption Leaders team.
-In June of 2017 I was asked to take a technical leadership position for these teams within IBM, which are now referred to as Watson & Cloud Consumption Teams.
+In June of 2017 I was asked to take a technical leadership position for ALL of these teams within IBM, which are now referred to as Watson & Cloud Consumption Teams.